PauseAI/pauseai-website/src/posts/risks.md

 ### Mental health, addiction and disconnection between people

-Social media, videogames and other software have been using AI systems to maximize their profit while taking advantage of our primate minds for some time already, damaging our mental health in the proccess.
+Social media, video games and other software have been using AI systems to maximize their profit while taking advantage of our primate minds for some time already, damaging our mental health in the process.
 Addictions to social media, between other things, isolate us from each other, not only in political bubbles but also in cultural and social one-person bubbles, making us lonelier.

-They're the first proof of the unintended, unprevisted global consequences that these technologies can bring and how complicated aligning AI systems with "human values" can be.
-Also the addiction to products and services that profit from personal data and separate people while creating network effects play on a viscious cycle with the accumulation of economical power of these companies and the division between people that leave us as powerless individuals whether it's intended or not.
+They're the first proof of the unintended and unexpected global consequences that these technologies can bring and how complicated aligning AI systems with "human values" can be.
+Also, the addiction to products and services that profit from personal data and separate people while creating network effects play on a vicious cycle with the accumulation of economic power of these companies and the division between people that leave us as powerless individuals whether it's intended or not.

-A pause in the biggest models could help preventing chatbots for becoming so good, multimodal and multipurpose, to the point it would be common to be addicted and substitute full relationships (be romantic, sexual or platonic) with them.
-Also, if those apps are easy to access, they could shape the understading, personality and view of the world of children that could prefer talking with it over family and friends.
+A pause in the biggest models could help to prevent chatbots for becoming so good, multimodal and multipurpose, to the point it would be common to be addicted and substitute full relationships (be romantic, sexual or platonic) with them.
+Also, if those apps are easy to access, they could shape the understanding, personality and view of the world of children that could prefer talking with it over family and friends.

 ### Power accumulation, war and the race to the precipice

-If this economic and technological inequality stems from a handful of public and private entities producing multiple single-purpose AIs or a few multipurpose AI, it could lead to a short accumulation of power that will probably result on a catastrophe for all.
+If this economic and technological inequality stems from a handful of public and private entities producing multiple single-purpose AIs or a few multipurpose AIs, it could lead to a short accumulation of power that will probably result on a catastrophe for all.
 The accumulation of power side of that equation had and will continue to incentivize more actors to join the race to the bottom and accelerate the development of larger AI systems.
 This, in return, introduces more points of failure and downplays the associated risks by endorsing the idea that they can be handled unilaterally, by a company or a government.
 Such a scenario would not just disempower every other person and nation in the world, but also catalyze global powers to enter into conflict.